stanislawbartkowski/mytpcds/README.md

 ```
 # Step 4, verify data loaded

-The test compares number of lines in text input file and number of rows in target table
+The test compares number of lines in text input file and number of rows in the target table

 Uncomment **./tpc.sh testverify** line and run the script